henriksod/Fabrik2DArduino/README.md

   shoulderAngle = fabrik2D.getAngle(0)* 57296 / 1000; // In degrees
   elbowAngle = fabrik2D.getAngle(1)* 57296 / 1000; // In degrees

-  // Write to the servos with limits, these will probably not be the same
-  // for your manipulator and will have to be changed depending on your
+  // It is important that your servos are pointing straight up when set to
+  // 90 degrees!
+This is because the servos are limited to 0 to 180 degrees
+  // while the library is limited to -180 to 180 degrees.
+This is why the
+  // servos have to be limited and the output from the library offset by
-  // setup.
+  // 90 degrees.
   shoulder.write(min(180, max(0, shoulderAngle + 180/2)));
   elbow.write(min(180, max(0, elbowAngle + 180/2)));